 Police Station Representation

-It’s important not to neglect to exercise your legal right of having a solicitor at the Police Station.
+It’s important not to neglect your legal right to have a solicitor attend the police station with you.
 Whether you’re detained or attending voluntarily for an interview, it’s important you have a solicitor with you.

 If you’re arrested, you will be read a caution which your solicitor can explain to you.
 It essentially explains that you can refuse to answer questions.
 However, it may harm your defence which you may rely on in court and anything you do say can be used as evidence.
 Furthermore, you have the right to tell someone of your arrest, see a copy of the Codes of Practice under the Police and Criminal Evidence Act 1984, see a medical professional free of charge if you feel unwell and have access to a solicitor (your solicitor or a duty solicitor).